shahabsiavash/KayKhosrow-Font/README.md

 * Pure Persian style only produces pure Persian letters and also replaces Latin letters with phonetic ones, enabling all Persian people to write Persain words with Latin letters.

-Plus: A "Color Font" (4 TTF file: Layers, COLR, SVG, sbix)
+AND: A "Color Font" (4 TTF files: Layers, COLR, SVG, sbix)

 ICYDN: http://blog.fontlab.com/font-tech/color-fonts/color-font-format-proposals/